opencog/motor/README-Design-Crawler.md

 This README ponders different design ideas for the crawler, and sketches out the pros and cons of for various design decisions.

+The goal is to explore the concept of crawling a collection of hirarchical data, or a "forest of trees".
+The prototype crawler, and much of the discussion below will be aimed at filesystems as an example of a collecton of trees.
+The general design is meant to be general, so that it can work for any kind of tree-like data.

 Crawl Representation
 --------------------
-Before looking at the crawler deign itself, its worth taking a quick glance at the artifacts that will be produced.
+Before looking at the crawler design itself, its worth taking a quick glance at the artifacts that will be produced.
 This will be a representation of the file system in Atomese, along with properties associated with those files.